 "Now and again a book appears that offers a different perspective on volcanic eruptions.
 Alwyn Scarth's Vesuvius: A Biography is one such book, and it takes the reader on a fascinating journey through Vesuvius' history seen through the eyes of the people who witnessed the eruptions and who were often directly affected by them. . . .
 A gripping book."--Lucia Gurioli, Times Higher Education

 "Scarth has successfully combined a chronicle of a famous volcano's eruptions with a discussion of the history of the eruptions in human terms--daily living, recreation, commerce, art, religion, and the destiny of civilizations. . . .
 Vesuvius is unmatched for its integration of the scientific, historical, and cultural aspects of a world-famous volcano that must be reckoned with."--Choice

 "True to its name, Vesuvius: A Biography covers the history of one of Italy's most famous volcanoes, from its birth to its infamous eruption in A.D.
 79 that buried Pompeii to what the future holds--with dozens of eruptions in between.
 Vesuvius will captivate volcano experts with its discussion of how the volcano has affected Italy's history and culture, and will educate novices about the basics of volcanology."--Earth Magazine

 "Vesuvius is filled with science, in such sidebars as 'the role of pyroclastic flows in 1631.'
 But Scarth cleverly keeps his narrative flowing with juicy gobbets of gossip."--Peter Birnie, Vancouver Sun

-Cloth: Not for sale in the United Kingdom or the Republic of Ireland
+Hardcover: Not for sale in the United Kingdom or the Republic of Ireland